speredenn/matlab-project-template/README.md

 ## TODO
  - change publish.sh in a makefile able to publish and to fetch the dependencies (make and make deps);
  - include in that make file the init.sh and the generate.sh scripts.
+ - update dependency technique with git include? would be great!